As I've mentioned multiple times on plenty of posts, you should always be improving yourself.

 Progress isn’t always linear, but it can be, you just need to find what works best for you.

 People will always tell you that this is how you do it, not that.
-Well, fuck all those “rules”.
+Well, fuck all those "rules".
 Grab your fundamentals and keep working until you find what works for you.
-There isn’t just one way of doing things.
+Because there isn't just one way of doing things.